mematron/Firestorm-2.0/README.md

 As of 2017 this will install and run on atleast OSX El Capitan 10.11.6.
 It may run in higher versions but it has not been tested.
 I suspect that this application is future proof since I played nice and didn't use any undocumented libraies or plugins.

-I've included a video of Firestorm 2.0 in action.
+I've included a video of Firestorm 2.0 in action and a standalone application.

 Finally, the source for this application is included called "Firestorm 2.qtz" file  You'll need Xcode installed to view the source.